TreadSoftly/Projects/DigScannerREADME.md

 - 📂 Output in Various Compressed Formats
 - 📝 Clean and Efficient Logging

-## 🤝 Contributing
-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcomed.

 ## 📜 SPECIFICALLY FOR THIS SCRIPT
 ![image](https://github.com/TreadSoftly/Projects/assets/121847455/9c14ba37-8dd6-4ae8-a452-f916e10287f7)